-Kate Burton appeared in the Huntington's productions of The Corn is Green, The Cherry Orchard, and Hedda Gabler, all directed by Nicholas Martin, and Aristocrats.
+Kate Burton has Huntington credits that include The Corn is Green, The Cherry Orchard, and Hedda Gabler, all directed by Nicholas Martin, and Aristocrats.

 Jared Craig has appeared at the Huntington in 36 Views and as an understudy in Streamers and The Cherry Orchard.

 Mary Faber appeared on Broadway as Kate Monster in Avenue Q. Her additional New York credits include Hilary Faye in Saved! and Clea in Floyd and Clea Under the Western Sky (Playwrights Horizons), Junie B. Jones (Lucille Lortel Theatre), and The Tutor (The York Theatre Company).